bob-fornal/work-notes/Cloud/AWS/CSAA/CloudFront-and-AWS-Global-Accelerator.md

 Can restrict who can access a distribution

-* **Whitelist**: Allow users to access content only of they are in one of the countries on a list of approved countries.
+* **Whitelist**: Allow users to access content only if they are in one of the countries on a list of approved countries.
 * **Blacklist**: Prevent users from accessing content if they are in one of the countries on a list of banned countries.

 The "country" is determined using a third-party Geo-IP database.